 - Watt-hour (Wh).

-As you can see, depending on the scale, they may differ by a significant number of orders of magnitude, so it's convenient to use scientific notation or express them with some prefix like kilo- (kcal, kWh), Mega- (MeV), etc. Anyway, you shouldn't bother with units while using kinetic energy calculator.
-You can choose whichever you like, and the value will be immediately converted.
+As you can see, depending on the scale, they may differ by a significant number of orders of magnitude, so it's convenient to use scientific notation or express them with some prefix like kilo- (kcal, kWh), Mega- (MeV), etc. Anyway, you don't need to worry about the units while using our kinetic energy calculator; you can choose whichever you like by clicking on the units, and the value will be immediately converted.

 Potential and kinetic energy